LIBERTY

 of Rights) is not complied with, the court no longer has jurisdiction to

-pronounced by a court without jurisdiction is void, and one imprisoned
+judgment of conviction pronounced by a court without jurisdiction is void, and

-an indictment for a capital offense could not be waived by the defendant and
+to an indictment for a capital offense could not be waived by the defendant

-that a proceeding in violation of this constitutional requirement negated the
+and that a proceeding in violation of this constitutional requirement

 Nor